Attorneys In Georgia Are Not Required To Carry Malpractice Insurance

 In November 2004, the State Bar of Georgia’s Board of Governors considered a proposal that would have required lawyers without at least $100,000 coverage (not subject to diminishment for defense costs) to simply disclose this fact to their clients.
 The disclosure proposal was defeated.

 Because errors and omissions insurance is not mandatory, the State Bar of Georgia does not maintain statistics pertaining to the number of covered attorneys.
-It has been estimated that 10-25% of Georgia’s 45,433 lawyers are uninsured.
-Although the purchase of this type of protection is a personal choice, it appears that between 4,500 and 9,000 attorneys in Georgia do not believe in the old adage: “an ounce of prevention is worth a pound of cure.”
+It has been estimated that 10% to 25% of Georgia’s 45,433 lawyers are uninsured.
+Although the purchase of this type of protection is a personal choice, it appears that between 4,500 and 9,000 attorneys in Georgia do not believe in the old adage, “An ounce of prevention is worth a pound of cure.”

-The risks inherent in the practice of law are increased by the fact that we often rely on other attorneys and support staff in our offices, we refer cases and accept referrals, we associate with counsel outside our firms, and we work in an environment in which wrongdoing of individuals and entities is commonly scrutinized.
-From this writer’s viewpoint, the cost of purchasing malpractice insurance is a necessary overhead expense.
+The risks inherent in the practice of law are increased by the fact that attorneys often rely on other attorneys and support staff in their offices.
+Attorneys refer cases and accept referrals, and associate with counsel outside our firms.
+Attorneys work in an environment in which wrongdoing of individuals and entities is commonly scrutinized.
+From this attorney’s viewpoint, the cost of purchasing malpractice insurance is a necessary overhead expense.

-When evaluating legal malpractice insurance coverage, an attorney must ensure that he or she is comparing apples to apples.
+When evaluating legal malpractice insurance coverage, an attorney must ensure that they are comparing apples to apples.
 Some of the important factors to weigh and consider in competing policies are:

 - Policy limits (per claim and aggregate)

-- Per claim = all claims arising out of same act or omission, regardless of the number of claimants.
+- Per claim = all claims arising out of the same act or omission, regardless of the number of claimants

-- Aggregate = all claims arising in given policy year.
+- Aggregate = all claims arising in a given policy year

 - Deductible (loss only or defense; aggregate or per claim)

-- Whether reporting of a “potential” claim will afford coverage for “actual” claim arising after policy period
+- Whether reporting of a “potential” claim will afford coverage for an “actual” claim arising after the policy period

-- Availability of “tail” coverage – allows attorney to purchase an extended reporting period for acts and omissions occurring during the policy period; may be extremely important under certain circumstances (e.g. non-renewal, retirement, new insurance does not provide prior acts coverage, etc.)
+- Availability of “tail” coverage, which allows the attorney to purchase an extended reporting period for acts and omissions occurring during the policy period; may be extremely important under certain circumstances (e.g. nonrenewal, retirement, new insurance does not provide prior acts coverage, etc.)

-- Innocent insured coverage – innocent insureds are covered even if other attorney excluded from coverage because of fraudulent and dishonest act
+- Innocent insured coverage – innocent insureds are covered even if other attorneys are excluded from coverage because of a fraudulent and dishonest act

-Too often it happens that an attorney has paid for errors and omissions coverage – sometimes for a span of many years – but then is left uncovered because he or she failed to timely notify the insurer of a claim or potential claim.
-Although coverage can be forfeited for a belated notice of claim during the middle of a policy term, the problem from untimely notification generally arises at the time an attorney initially applies for insurance, at renewal, or when changing insurers.
+Too often, an attorney has paid for errors and omissions (E&O) coverage – sometimes for a span of many years – but then is left uncovered because they failed to timely notify the insurer of a claim or potential claim.
+Although coverage can be forfeited for a belated notice of claim during the middle of a policy term, the problem from untimely notification generally arises at the time an attorney initially applies for insurance, at renewal or when changing insurers.

-The standard legal malpractice policy is valid for one-year and is a “claims-made and reported” form.
-Typical language found in an E&O policy is:
+The standard legal malpractice policy is valid for one year and is a “claims made and reported” form.
+The typical language found in an E&O policy is:

-When a policy is originally purchased, the applicant is asked if he or she is aware of any potential claims against the firm.
-If the insured answers in the negative, and a claim later arises from facts or circumstances known to any attorney in the firm at the time of application, the carrier will likely raise a coverage defense.
+When a policy is originally purchased, the applicant is asked if they aware of any potential claims against the firm.
+If the insured answers in the negative and a claim later arises from facts or circumstances known to any attorney in the firm at the time of application, the carrier will likely raise a coverage defense.

 Claims Filed Late

-As stated by its title, the standard claims-made and reported policy will cover only those claims that are both made and reported within the policy term.
+As stated by its title, the standard claims made and reported policy will cover only those claims that are both made and reported within the policy term.
 However, many policies will also provide coverage for an “actual” claim made after the policy period if the underlying facts and circumstances were reported to the insurer as a “potential” claim during the policy term.
-Because of this, it is extremely important that attorneys read their policy and are aware of the reporting requirement.
+Because of this, it is extremely important that attorneys read their policies and are aware of the reporting requirement.